krb5/krb5/doc/rst_source/krb_users/pwd_mgmt.rst

 Password management
 ===================

-.. note:: This document was copied from **Kerberos V5 UNIX User's
-          Guide**.
-Currently it is under review.
-Please, send your feedback, corrections and additions to krb5-bugs@mit.edu.
-          Your contribution is greatly appreciated.

 Your password is the only way Kerberos has of verifying your identity.
 If someone finds out your password, that person can masquerade as you--send email that comes from you, read, edit, or delete your files,